arthist-lmu/max/README.md

 # MAX – Museum Analytics
-> A modular, dynamic, and interactive online tool for comparative analysis of museum data asserts.
+> A modular, dynamic, and interactive online tool for the comparative analysis of museum databases.

 ![](images/header.png)